denneya3/UCSD-Schedule-Planner/README.md

 # UCSD Schedule Planner

 This program is designed to help you find your perfect UCSD schedule by **visualizing** all possible combinations of classes based on your desired criteria.
-It will **NOT** access your UCSD login.
+It will **NOT** access your UCSD login. *Last updated: 8/7/2025 at 9:00 PM PT*

 <img src="assets/Preview2.png" alt="Preview" width="90%">